Donut pillow

 Pressure ulcers may develop as a result of prolonged pressure on bony prominences.
 Their development begins in the subcutaneous tissue and often reaches the dermis and the outer skin after several days.
 Such tissue damage can be avoided by proper padding.
 Surgeries on the spinal column are performed in prone positioning.
 In this case, gel donuts under the kneecaps are part of the positioning aids.

 In one study, 23 patients suffering from chondrodermatitis were given a special donut-shaped pillow to place underneath while sleeping so that the affected ear was no longer subjected to pressure.
 Thirteen of them continued to be pain-free after a one-year follow-up period.

+In the consumer market, donut-shaped seat cushions are often marketed as “orthopedic” or ergonomic seat cushions and sold with different fillings, including gel and memory foam.
+Some retailers also describe donut cushions as “ring cushions” or “seat rings,” and may include a disclaimer that such products are not intended to cure medical conditions and that professional advice should be sought for persistent symptoms.

 Donut cushion from an interior design department.
 Design of an edible donut.

 Top side of a ring pillow.

 The cover made of white terry cloth covers the recess.